m1maker/ngt-docs/ngt_documents/main/objects/file/methods/write.md

 # int write(string content)

 ## Parameters

 variable | description
 ---|---
-content | the content that is to be written.
+content | The content that is to be written.

 ## return value